sefinek24/Stella-Mod-Documentation/md/faq.md

 5. **Keep Software and Devices Updated:** Regularly update your software, including your operating system, web browsers, and security tools, to ensure that you have the latest security patches and protection against known vulnerabilities.

 By following these guidelines, you can significantly enhance the security of your accounts and minimize the risk of falling victim to hacking attempts.
 Taking proactive steps to safeguard your information and maintaining a security-conscious approach are key to protecting your online accounts from potential threats.

-# 🐱 Can I add my own shaders and presets to Stella Mod? {#can-i-add-my-own-shaders-and-presets-to-stella-mod}
-Yes, you have the ability to add your own shaders and presets to Stella Mod.

-# 🎥 Can I record videos on YouTube or similar platforms using Stella Mod in Genshin Impact? {#can-i-record-videos-on-youtube-or-similar-platforms-using-stella-mod}
-Yes, you can record videos on platforms like YouTube using Stella Mod in Genshin Impact.
-However, it is recommended that you hide your UID and username in the recordings.

-Becoming a patron is encouraged, as it can make your content more appealing to viewers, potentially leading to increased views.
-Additionally, being a patron allows you to benefit from Stella Mod's feature of automatically hiding your UID, saving you the trouble of manually concealing it.

-By taking these precautions, you can create engaging and entertaining content while protecting your privacy.
-Enjoy recording your adventures in Genshin Impact with Stella Mod! 😻🐱